 Finally, communicators need to amplify real-world expertise — because spin for its own sake is pointless.
 The aim is not to appear fleetingly in front of a million eyeballs but to influence government policies and shift collective mindsets.
 At a time when experts and evidence are increasingly sidelined in politics and media, getting traction on the road to this real ‘impact’, is at the heart of all our science reporting work at UNU-MERIT.
 I’ll expand on that in my next post.

-This post was updated on 8 February 2019, e.g. noting the many diverse backgrounds in the doughnut chart.
+This post was updated on 8 February 2019, e.g. noting the many diverse backgrounds of staff and fellows.

 The opinions expressed here are the author’s own; they do not necessarily reflect the views of UNU.